tussiri/tussiri/README.md

 # ABOUT ME:

-## 👋   Hi there, my name is Tuma, I'm an English PhD candidate turned full-stack web developer.
+## 👋   Hi there, my name is Tumaini Ussiri, I'm an English PhD candidate turned full-stack web developer.

 ### I am finishing up a full-stack web development bootcamp through LaunchCode in St. Louis, (which is why my repositories may seem a little scattered and unfinished).